 FINDING: The "Alaska Resource Kit", which is being used in the statewide public school system, is an excellent program for educating Alaska's students in the issues and fundamentals of resource development.
-The program provides a broad-based resource education for Alaska's students that is critical to their future ability to make well reasoned decisions about the use and protection of Alaska's wealth of natural resources.
+With the current expansion of mining activity in the State, there is a parallel need to educate our youth in all aspects of mineral development.
+The AMEREF program provides a broadbased resource education for Alaska's students that is critical to their future ability to make well reasoned decisions about the use and protection of Alaska's wealth of natural resources.
 The kit incorporates technical, economic, and environmental aspects into a balanced program that addresses mineral, timber, and energy development.

-AMEREF is supported by the resource industries.
-The resource industries completely fund AMEREF's production and replacement of all teaching materials and ensure the technical accuracy of the material.
+AMEREF is supported by the resource industries in partnership with the State of Alaska.
+The resource industries fund AMEREF's production and replacement of all teaching materials and ensure the technical accuracy of the material.
 The resource industries also organize and distribute the education kits.
 AMEREF is looking to expand the program by obtaining additional funding through various grant programs.

-Although the State funding was eliminated in FY2004, the Governor and Legislature reinstated the budget providing AMEREF with funding for a Department of Education position in the FY05 budget.
+The Governor and Legislature reinstated basic AMEREF funding with a Department of Education position in the FY05 budget.
 The AMEREF program's successful integration into the State of Alaska school systems has been the result of past cooperative efforts between AMEREF and the Alaska Department of Education.
 This position was specifically designed to work with AMEREF to ensure that the curriculum was developed in a manner that would meet State standards.
 This position also provides teacher training to familiarize Alaska teachers with the program and to facilitate its application in the classroom.
-The Commission appreciates the reinstatement of funding for this position by the Administration.
+The Commission appreciates the reinstatement of funding for this position by the Administration and seeks to build on this success for the future.

-5a1) The Governor and the Legislature continue to appropriate \$50,000 to the Division of Teaching and Learning Support, Minerals and Energy Education Program for curriculum development of AMEREF.
+5a) The Governor and the Legislature should appropriate \$100,000 to the Division of Teaching and Learning Support, Minerals and Energy Education Program for curriculum development of AMEREF.
 Industry will continue to support all AMEREF materials, but the State's support in funding Department of Education approved curriculum development is essential to the program's integrity.